 - A roll of electrical tape

-3. Unscrew the two screws with the phillips screwdriver..
+- Unscrew the two screws with the Phillips screwdriver..

-Place small straight screwdriver between the harness and the pin and pry down on the plastic harness, and it will pop off from the pin.
+Place small straight screwdriver between the harness and the pin and pry down on the plastic harness.
+It will pop off from the pin.

 Pry the hinges of the track apart where the rotate as the door opens and closes.
 Do this to about five to eight sections of the track.

-You can keep doing steps 2 and 3 of this section until you find the broken wire.
+You can keep repeating this until you find the broken wire.

 4. Fixing Broken Wire(s)